Welcome to Our Blog on the Camino Portuguese

-Castles and Cathedrals : Exploring Lisbon
+Castles and Cathedrals : Exploring Lisbon Portugal

 Exploring Lisbon Portugal

-As we headed to bed last night, jet lagged and too tired to stay awake any longer, this beautiful city was just coming alive.
+As we headed to bed last night, jet-lagged and too tired to stay awake any longer, this beautiful city was just coming alive.
 As the sun set and the cool evening was punctuated by the lights of the city, the sounds of Fado music poured in through our windows.
 Although we spent the night drifting in and out of sleep, unused to the sounds inside the hostel and those in the street below, we nonetheless enjoyed a refreshing sleep.

 Lisbon Portugal Nightlife.